Package Leaflet: Information for the User

 Your doctor will administer potassium chloride with caution and only when clearly necessary.

-Driving and operating machinery
+Driving and using machines

-This medication does not affect your ability to drive and operate machinery.
+This medicine does not affect your ability to drive or use machines.

 Dosage

-Heart and Circulation:
+Heart and circulation:

-? slow or even heart stoppage
+? slow heartbeat or even cardiac arrest

 ? changes in the electrocardiogram